-When Charlie first plays his song "Nightman" on "Sweet Dee is Dating a Retarded Person," everyone points out that the second half of the song sounds like a description of a man breaking into Charlie's room and raping him while he's asleep.
-A season 1 episode had already implied that Charlie had an uncle who may or may not have molested him (though it's strongly implied that he may have), and the implications get worse every time the uncle appears.
+When Charlie first plays his song "Nightman" in "Sweet Dee is Dating a Retarded Person," everyone points out that the second half of the song sounds like a description of a man breaking into Charlie's room and raping him while he's asleep.
+A season 1 episode had already implied that Charlie has an uncle who may or may not have molested him, and the implications get worse every time the uncle appears.

-The title is It's Always Sunny in Philadelphia but the opening credits shows Philadelphia's sights at night.
+The title is It's Always Sunny in Philadelphia but the opening credits show Philadelphia's sights at night.
 Right from the start, you understand the irony of the title.

 Frank's gradual flanderization over time, including his degrading physical state, are to be expected within the world of the show.
-In his first appearance, when he's introduced as an upper-class businessman, he makes a conscious decision to embrace the gang's grimy, depraved lifestyle.
-He was pushed into his upperclass lifestyle by his wife, but after his divorce he decides that he's more comfortable and a debauched drunk.
-He gets worse and worse in each season as he goes deeper and deeper into the gang's world.
+In his first appearance, when he's introduced as an upper-class businessman, he makes a conscious decision to embrace the Gang's grimy, depraved lifestyle because his wife divorced him and he's been depressed to the point of suicide about losing most of his money.
+He was pushed into his upperclass lifestyle by his wife, but after his divorce he decides that he's more comfortable being a debauched drunk.
+He gets worse and worse in each season as he goes deeper and deeper into the Gang's world.